sgnurf/LFAssignment/README.md

 ## Points fo interests

-* Each phase (Download, Extract, Read/Load, Index) is decouple through the usage of MediatR.
-It would be simple to change the MediatR handler to be Azure Service Bus or Event Hubs handlers
+* Each phase (Download, Extract, Read/Load, Index) is decoupled by using in-process messaging with MediatR.
+It can easily be replaced with a cloud based messaging system
 * Access to files has been abstracted.
 Where the files are stored (local disk, Azure Blob, ...) can be changed through configuration

 ## Potential Improvements